securitybunker/databunker/README.md

 This is all done with the help of custom plugin we build for Hashicorp Vault.

+Hashicorp plugin support is in BETTA stage.
+Contact us for more info.

 # Contact us

-For technical questions or for product demo you can talk with Yuli Stremovsky at stremovsky@gmail.com

-For business inquiries, partnership requests you can talk with Boaz Shunami at boaz@komodosec.com
+For any questions, you can talk with us at: office@paranoidguy.com

 ---